easegress-io/easegress/doc/user_cases/reverse_proxy.md

 ### Resouce Saving: Compression and Caching

-> NOTE: When there are multiple instances of Easegress, the configuration applys for every instance equally.
+> NOTE: When there are multiple instances of Easegress, the configuration will be applied for every instance equally.
 For example, TPS of RateLimiter is configured with 100 in 3-instances cluster, so the total TPS will be 300.

 1. Compression in proxy filter
 Easegress proxy filter supports `gzip` type compression.